Bootstrap

 🛠️ Development Mode

-Displays the Tracy debug bar with useful information (e.g., SQL queries, execution time, memory usage).
+Displays the Tracy debug bar with useful information (SQL queries, execution time, memory used)

-Shows a detailed error page with function call traces and variable contents when an error occurs.
+In case of an error, displays a detailed error page with function calls and variable contents

-Automatically refreshes the cache when Latte templates, configuration files, etc., are modified.
+Automatically refreshes the cache when Latte templates, configuration files, etc., are changed

 🚀 Production Mode

-Does not display any debugging information; all errors are logged.
+Does not display any debugging information; all errors are written to the log

-Shows an ErrorPresenter or a generic “Server Error” page when an error occurs.
+In case of an error, displays an ErrorPresenter or a generic “Server Error” page

 Cache is never automatically refreshed!

-If you want to enable development mode in other cases, for example, for programmers accessing from a specific IP address, you can use setDebugMode():
+If we want to enable development mode in other cases, for example, for programmers accessing from a specific IP address, we use setDebugMode():

 $this->configurator->setDebugMode('secret1234@23.75.345.200');

-We can also turn off developer mode completely, even for localhost:
+We can also disable development mode completely, even for localhost:

 $this->configurator->setDebugMode(false);

-Note that the value true turns on developer mode by hard, which should never happen on a production server.
+Note that the value true forces development mode on, which should never happen on a production server.

 Debugging Tool Tracy

-For easy debugging, we will turn on the great tool Tracy.
-In developer mode it visualizes errors and in production mode it logs errors to the specified directory:
+For easy debugging, we will enable the excellent tool Tracy.
+In development mode, it visualizes errors, and in production mode, it logs errors to the specified directory:

 $this->configurator->enableTracy($this->rootDir . '/log');